Westbourne – St John the Baptist

 Font cover: Also C19, tall and on a pulley.

-1. (West window of south aisle) Early C19 pictorial glass of two Apostles.
-The colouring is more subdued than might be expected.
+1. (West window of south aisle) Early C19 pictorial glass of two Apostles with colouring that is more subdued than might be expected.
+David Parsons suggests this could be the glass in the east window criticised by Sir Stephen Glynne in 1851, which would have been moved by Sperling in 1865 (SRS 101 p305).

 2. (East window) Designed by J H Sperling, helped by H J Westlake of Lavers and Barraud, 1865 (www.stainedglassrecords.org retrieved on 29/3/2013).